 Visibility can be very varying throughout the year.
 On an exceptional day at dive sites such as Chumpon Pinnacle and White Rock visibility can reach 30 + metres.
 You will find the average visibility between mid-January through to mid-October.
 During the November /December monsoon the visibility can drop to between 2 to 5 metres.
 During this time of year you will find the dive sites on the west coast have slightly clearer water, and flatter seas.

-Currents on Koh Tao never get too strong around the island.
+When diving Koh Tao, currents never get too strong around the island.
 During this time of year you will find the dive sites on the west coast have slightly clearer water, and flatter seas.
 You get the strongest currents around the corners of the island at dive sites such as Green Rock, Shark Island and Hin Wong Pinnacle.
 There is no drift diving on the island, as most dive sites are pinnacles, instead of wall diving.
 This means that when the currents are running quite strongly it can make some of the diving a little trickier for novice divers.
 If you want to visit some of these spots then I would recommend using a dive school with a separate boat for fun divers.
 This is because (and quite rightly so) the choice of dive site caters for the least qualified, this means choosing a small school may get you a more personal touch, with more interaction with the team, but less varied selection of sites.

 Most of the dive schools are western run, or at least employ mainly western instructors.
 Dive master training is very popular on Koh Tao, which means that you will normally have lots of Dive Master Trainees (DMT’s) around to help you on and around the boat, and with the moving of equipment.
 There is normally a maximum ration of 4 students per Instructor or Dive Master on the island.
 Some schools will take 6 customers out, but with the assistance of a DMT (they still count into the ratio of 8:1) however some of the largest schools will have Open Water groups with group sizes of 12 students to 2 instructors.
 Again this falls within dive agency standards but can give that feeling of being in a ‘dive factory’.